As the snow begins to fall, covering the ground with a light dusting, the sound of music can be heard playing softly in the distance.

 The market consists of over 180 wooden chalets, selling a variety of thoughtful wares, from edible to decorative.
 Delicate Christmas tree ornaments fashioned from felt, handcrafted pieces of jewellery, and one-of-a-kind wooden toys are just some of the eye-catching gifts to be found here.

-For cheese lovers, a traditional fondue is a must-have .
+For cheese lovers, a traditional fondue is a must-have.
 Drawing in hordes of tourists annually in its own right, generous chunks of bread are dipped and twirled in bubbling pots of melted cheese, kept warm by a tabletop burner.
-While weaving through the markets, you can see several fondue pop-up restaurants offering a moment of respite from the winter chill with a truly hearty meal.
+While weaving through the markets, you can see several fondue pop-up restaurants offering a moment of respite from the winter chill.

-Before retiring for the evening, a visit must be paid to Rathaus Basel — the city’s 500-year old town hall.
+Before retiring for the evening, a visit must be paid to Rathaus Basel, the city’s 500-year old town hall.
 Here, you can view the towering Christmas tree adorned with lights so bright, they feel as though they could be seen from space.
-And, if you should find yourself overwhelmed with holiday spirit, seeking a moment of respite, this year has seen the creation of eighteen magical courtyards offering just that.
-Dotted throughout the city, these tranquil spaces are waiting to be discovered, allowing you to absorb the festive ambience in peace.

 It is special touches like these which ensure Basel’ markets are in a league of their own in yuletide festivities offerings.
-Declared the ‘best Christmas market’ by European Best Destinations, the event runs from November 23 to December 23 and is a once-in-a-lifetime event for any festive lover.
+Declared the ‘best Christmas market’ by European Best Destinations, the event runs from 27 November to 23 December, and is a once-in-a-lifetime event for any festive lover.

 Refuel at Basel’s oldest tea house